How does Bayesian Sampling help Membership Inference Attacks?: Our Proposed Method

+Since the population variance $\sigma^2$ is unknown, we estimate it using the sample variance of the scores, $\hat{\sigma}^2$.
+The resulting test statistic $t = \bar{d} / (\hat{\sigma} \sqrt{1+1/M})$ follows a Student's $t$-distribution with $M-1$ degrees of freedom.
+The complete procedure of our proposed BMIA is summarized in \cref{alg:bmia}.

 In practice, we adopt the hinge score $s_{\text{hinge}}(x, y) = f(x)_y - \max_{y' \neq y} f(x)_{y'}$ as our certainty score function, where $f(x)$ is the logits vector.
-This score is introduced by \citet{carlini2022membership} as a stable approximation for $\ln( \frac{p_y}{1-p_y})$, where $p_y$ denoting the confidence for the true label.
+This score was introduced by Carlini et al. (\citeyear{carlini2021extracting}) as a stable approximation for $\ln( \frac{p_y}{1-p_y})$, where $p_y$ denotes the confidence for the true label.
 Since it has been empirically shown to be approximately normally distributed, previous works \cite{carlini2022membership, bertran2024scalable} estimate the conditional score distribution based on this parametric assumption.
 Within our Bayesian inference framework, we assume that the model outputs follow a Gaussian distribution, leading to the hinge score also following a Gaussian distribution.
-Thus, our attack satisfies the Gaussian assumption underlying the Student’s t-distribution. \paragraph{Quantifying conditional distribution helps MIAs.} Our attack method trains one reference model and then uses Bayesian inference to perform the conditional attack, as proposed for considering the per-harness \cite{carlini2022membership,ye2022enhanced}.
-However, previous work does not formally analyze why the conditional attack is effective or why the TPR at low FPR is more meaningful.
-In this paper, we address this gap with a theoretical explanation.

-Let $P$ denote the random variable representing the value of \(s(x, y; \w)\) for \((x, y) \in \mathcal{S}\).
-The overall privacy risk for the attack defined in \cref{metric-based} depends on the distinction between distribution $P$ and $Q$.

-Specifically, assuming that $P$ and $Q$ follow a Gaussian distribution, a common assumption in hinge score distributions \cite{bertran2024scalable,carlini2022membership,zarifzadeh2024low}, we derive how the distribution shape influences the power of MIAs.
-Here, $\mathrm{TPR}_m$ denotes the true positive rate for the marginal attack, as defined in \cref{metric-based}. \begin{proposition} Suppose $P$ and $Q$ follow the normal distribution such that $P \sim \mathcal{N}(\mu_\mathcal{S},\sigma_{\mathcal{S}}^2)$ and $Q \sim \mathcal{N}(\mu_\mathcal{D},\sigma_{\mathcal{D}}^2)$.
-Then the true positive rate(TPR) at the lower FPR $\alpha$ is:

-where $\Phi(\cdot)$ is the cumulative distribution function of standard normal distribution. \end{proposition} The detailed proof is presented in the \cref{proof:marginal} .
-From Proposition \ref{fpr}, lower $\sigma_{\mathcal{D}}$ and $\sigma_{\mathcal{S}}$ results in sharper, more distinct distributions, which improves separability and increases the TPR at a fixed FPR.
-Notably, for $\alpha >0.5$ where $\Phi^{-1}(\alpha)>0$, a higher $\sigma_{\mathcal{D}}$ leads to a higher TPR, which cannot reliably serve as a metric for privacy leakage.

-Based on \cref{fpr}, we derive the proposition that conditional attack is more powerful than marginal attack.
-For simplicity, we denote the data pair $(x, y)$ as $\z.$ Considering the conditional score distribution $Q | \z$ and $P|\z$, we establish the following proposition:
+Thus, our attack satisfies the Gaussian assumption underlying the Student’s t-distribution.
+We provide empirical diagnostics for this approximation and discuss calibration under non-Gaussian scores in \Cref{appendix:normality_diagnostics}.